So I thought well, why not make it again ...and so I have.

 Now your next question is about the Beetroot Dust.
 The first time I cam across it was when I was in Plymouth - we were there to board my ferry to Brittany (weep that was my last official holiday), as we were early we wandered the streets of Plymouth and i stumbled upon an independent health food shop selling the stuff for a couple of pounds.
 I did pick up a bag but that was almost four years ago.

 You can of course buy beetroot powder on-line, some are reasonably prices, but I MADE MY VERY OWN.
 Its quite simple really, helps if you have a food dehydrator, I don't so it was made in the oven.
 You may want to wear gloves for this if you do not wish to get your hands stained.
 Simply peel a fresh beetroot, using a mandolin - thinly slice the beetroot.
 Then dry each slice thoroughly.
-Spread out the beetroot on a non-stick baking sheet and bake in the oven on gas mark 5/1900c for about 10 - 15 minutes or until they become dry and curl up.
+Spread out the beetroot on a non-stick baking sheet and bake in the a preheated oven gas mark 5/190c for about 15 - 25 minutes or until they become dry and curl up.
 Do not allow the beetroot to colour.
 When it has curled and dried up.
-Feel free to turn off the oven and leave it there to cool down.
+Feel free to turn off the oven and leave it there to cool down (recommended).
 When it is completely cold.
 Put it in a small food processor; or a coffee grinder and blitz to a powder.
 Decant into a glass jar and seal.
 The beetroot powder does not impart much flavour, just earthy red colour, so its good as sprinkled over the cake like fairy dust!

 I sharing a big fat slice of this cake with Vegan Bake Off competition.